-In a global world, there will always be demand for goods from overseas — everything from toys and clothes to fruit and furniture.
-No matter the commodity, all freight traveling via marine vessel has one thing in common: it enters the U.S. via a port.
+In a global market, there will always be demand for goods from overseas — everything from toys and clothes to fruit and furniture.
+No matter the commodity, all freight traveling via marine vessel has one thing in common: It enters the U.S. via a port.

 As the membrane that lets desired goods in while keeping out hazards and pests (not to mention monitoring for tax compliance), ports are a critical part of our infrastructure.
 But with millions of dollars in assets moving through ports every day, the process of transporting goods from a ship to their final destination can be complicated.